Dialog

 PropTypeDefaultDescription

-childrenReact.ReactNode-Footer content (buttons, links, etc.)
+childrenReact.ReactNode-Footer content (buttons, etc.)

 classNamestring-Additional CSS classes